Aidar5/nattoeng/docs/source/book/12_useful_modules/argparse.rst

     add_parser.add_argument('filename', nargs='+', help='file(s) to add to db')

-Parameter ``nargs`` allows to specify a certain number of elements must be entered into this argument.
+Parameter ``nargs`` allows to specify a certain number of elements that must be entered into this argument.
 In this case, all arguments that have been passed to the script after ``filename`` argument will be included in the **nargs** list, but at least one argument must be passed.

 In this case the *help* message looks like: